Table of Contents

-As graphics and animation play a huge role in video games, game designers need to be familiar with character design, scenery design and user interface design.
+As such, game designers need to be familiar with many related areas.
+These topics include character design, scenery design and user interface design.

-UOW Malaysia KDU is part of the University of Wollongong Australia’s global network which has been operating for more than 38 years in Malaysia and is committed to becoming a pre-eminent provider of higher education in Malaysia.
+UOW Malaysia KDU is part of the University of Wollongong Australia’s global network that has been operating for over 38 years in Malaysia.
+This academy is committed to becoming one of the nation’s pre-eminent higher education providers.

 Its syllabus is the same as the programmes offered at the main campus in Australia.